+Research courses

-Research courses TVRA 7925X Research Practicum in Media Studies 45 hours fieldwork: L credit Directed research project under supervision of a faculty member.
+TVRA 7925X Research Practicum in Media Studies

+45 hours fieldwork; I credit

+Directed research project under supervision of a faculty member.
 Weekly meetings to evaluate and monitor progress.
 With the prior permission of the deputy chairperson, this course may be taken three times.

 Prerequisite: Television and Radio 7701X [701X] and the permission of the deputy chairperson.

-45 hours; 3 credits Survey of methods of measuring audiences for radio and television programs.
-Types of data collection and reporting.
-Use of demographic data to make programming and management decisions.
-Original research and reports.
-Prerequisite: Television and Radio 7701X [701X].
-Prerequisite or corequisite: Television and Radio 7725X [725X].
+TVRA 7945X Media Research Methods

+45 hours; 3 credits

+Survey of various quantitative and qualitative media and audience research methods, including content analysis, survey analysis, focus groups, ethnography and discourse analysis.
+Students complete original research data collection and written reports.

+Prerequisite: Television and Radio 7701X.

 TVRA 7960X Special Problems 45 hours; 3 credits Directed study supervised by a faculty member.
-With prior written permission of the deputy chairperson, this course may be repeated once for credit.
-Prerequisite: permission of the deputy chairperson.

-Theater Department office: 317 Whitehead Hall Phone: 718.951.5666 Full-time Faculty Professors: Bonczek, Bullard, Stein, Thomson, Vivier Associate Professors: Cohen, Marsh.
-Richardson Assistant Professors: Easley, Hughes, Snider-Stein, Tesman, Townsend The Department of Theater is one of New York City's leading institutions in the training of actors, directors, set/costume/lighting designers, dramaturgs, performing arts managers, and theater technicians.
+With prior written permission of the deputy chairperson, this course may be repeated Prerequisite: permission of the deputy chairperson.
+Theater Department office: 317 Whitehead Hall Phone: 718.951.5666 Full-time Faculty Professors: Bonczek, Bullard, Stein, Thomson, Vivier Associate Professors: Cohen, Easley, Hughes, Marsh, Richardson, Tesman Assistant Professors: Snider-Stein, Townsend The Department of Theater is one of New York City's leading institutions in the training of actors, directors, set/costume/lighting designers, dramaturgs, performing arts managers, and theater technicians.
 The department offers a rich array of courses, workshops, and seminars that cover every conceivable aspect of these disciplines, so that students can pursue a career in their choice of one or more of them.
 Guest artists at special lectures, seminars and workshops have included Joel Grey, Betty Buckley, the team of John Kander and Fred Ebb, and other major theater personalities.
 The Theater Department takes full advantage of the extraordinary theater resources of New York City.
 Students have opportunities for practicum/internship residencies at some of the city's most prestigious theater organizations: Manhattan Theater Club, Second Stage, Primary Stages, New York Shakespeare Festival, Playwrights Horizons, The Public Theater, Lincoln Center, the New York City Opera, the Brooklyn Academy of Music, Carnegie Hall, Jujamcyn Theaters, Columbia Artists Theatricals, Roundabout Theater Company, Don Buchwald Talent Associates, the Drama League, and many others.
 In addition to all these offerings, the department puts on six or more productions yearly in theaters on campus.
 M.A. degree program in theater HEGIS code 1007; SED program code 04002 The Department of Theater offers a master of arts degree in theater, with emphasis on theater history and criticism.
 This 33-credit program requires a minimum of 27 credits to be completed in the Department of Theater with the remaining credits chosen in consultation with the program head.
 The program is an important step toward a doctorate in theater.
-Matriculation requirement S Applicants must offer at least 18 credits in theater courses including at least one course in each of the following: dramatic literature, theater history, and theater production.
+Matriculation requirements Applicants must offer at least 18 credits in theater courses including at least one course in each of the following: dramatic literature, theater history, and theater production.
 General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission."

-Degree requirements

--

-Thirty-three credits are required for the degree.
+Degree requirements Thirty-three credits are required for the degree.